EndingOsprey317/jlib/README.md

 ## jlib.error.error()

 This function will create an ERROR entry in 'terminal' (argument 2), 'the error.log file' (argument 3), and/or 'a user displayed message box' (argument 4).

+### Arguments

 Argument 1: error to log and/or description of error
 Argument 2: boolean - whether to display in terminal
 Argument 3: boolean - whether to write to error file